Ascension Seton experts urge Central Texans to learn how to recognize stroke symptoms

 Here’s a hint: you have to think FAST.

-Seton Healthcare Family, a member of Ascension, the nation’s largest Catholic and nonprofit health care system, has expanded clinical stroke services locally at Seton Medical Center Austin and University Medical Center Brackenridge, certified comprehensive stroke centers encompassing the full spectrum of care: diagnosis, treatment, rehabilitation and education.
+Ascension Seton, a member of Ascension, the nation’s largest Catholic and nonprofit health care system, has expanded clinical stroke services locally at Ascension Seton Medical Center Austin and University Medical Center Brackenridge, certified comprehensive stroke centers encompassing the full spectrum of care: diagnosis, treatment, rehabilitation and education.

 But first, when someone is having a stroke, think FAST — an acronym about stroke warning signs and symptoms.
 The American Heart Association and American Stroke Association advise the following: